Srishh1/VEDA-YOUR-MENTAL-COMPANION/README.md

-# Ved 🌑
+# Veda 🌑
 **Your rhythm in dark**

-Ved is a calm, emotionally present conversational companion designed to sit with users during heavy or overwhelming moments.
+Veda is a calm, emotionally present conversational companion designed to sit with users during heavy or overwhelming moments.
-It is not a therapist, not a diagnostic tool, and not a productivity chatbot — Ved’s role is presence, reflection, and gentle grounding.
+It is not a therapist, not a diagnostic tool, and not a productivity chatbot — Veda’s role is presence, reflection, and gentle grounding.

 This project is a personal, open-source, full-stack AI system built using:
 - A custom frontend (Lovable → React)